 PLATE BOUNDARIES & THEIR INTERACTIONS

-THE PLATES

 The Earth's crust is broken up into pieces called plates.
+Heat rising and falling inside the mantle creates convection currents generated by radioactive decay in the core, which moves the plates on the surface.
+Where convection currents diverge near the Earth's crust, plates move apart.
+Where convection currents converge, plates move towards each other.
 The movement of the plates, and the activity inside the Earth, is called plate tectonics.
-There are a number of theories that attempt to explain what drives the movement of plates.
-Three of the forces that have been proposed as the main drivers of tectonic plate movement are: mantle convection currents, ridge push and slab pull.

-Recent research has shown that the major driving force for most plate movement is slab pull.
-However ridge push is also a force that drives the movement of plates.

 Plate tectonics cause earthquakes and volcanoes.
 The point where two plates meet is called a plate boundary.
 Earthquakes and volcanoes are most likely to occur either on or near plate boundaries.

-Te-

-MANTLE

 OUTER

 CORE

 INNER CORE

+te-

 EARTH'S CRACKED CRUST: The science behind plate tectonics

-NORTH AMERICAN JUAN DE FUCA MID-ATLANTIC RIDGE SAN ANDREAS FAULT CARIBBEAN AFRICAN NAZCA SOUTH AMERICAN CRUST SCOTIA